lentra0/Simple-Web-Scrapper/README.md

 If using CLion, just install them with vcpkg and specify the path as in 'CMakeLists.txt'.

 ## Usage
+You can use precompiled binary or build it yourself.

 1) Run a compiled binary in Linux:
 ```bash